Scholars Showcase

 EKU’s Scholars Showcase celebrates, showcases, and promotes faculty, student, faculty-student scholarship, research, and creative endeavors.
 Students are encouraged to apply to present as part of the University Presentation (UP) Showcase & Scholars Fair.
 This is a great opportunity for students to present their research or creative endeavor they have developed over the past year.

-The event will take place on Wednesday, April 9, 2025, 2:00-4:30 pm in the Keene Johnson building.
+The event will take place on Wednesday, April 15th, 2026, 2:00 – 4:30 pm in the Keene Johnson building.
 Apply at this link.
-Applications are due on March 18th, with early consideration beginning March 8th.”
+Application deadlines will be announced in the spring.

 Abstract Criteria